tranvansang/jp-postal/README.md

 ## Usage

 - Directly download and use `postal.json`
-- Or install module `jp-postal`: `npm install --save jp-postal` or `yarn add jp-postal`
+- Or install module `jp-postal` via `npm install --save jp-postal` or `yarn add jp-postal`
-- `postal.json` maps 7 digits postal code (string format) into array of exact 2 elements.
-First element is prefecture name, second element is region name *OR* array of associated regions' name.
-There are some if not many postal codes associated with multiple regions.
+- `postal.json` maps 7 digits postal code (string format) into a map whose key is prefecture name and value is array of regions under the prefecture
+- Some regions have same postal code.
 For example: postal code `4520961` is associated with 66 regions, 2 regions in different prefectures have same postal code `4980000` (2018 June 28)
 - Usage example:

 ```javascript